 Where no ports are available, these robust motorised inflatable rubber boats are the only way to reach the shore.
-Altogether 12 of the so-called Zodiacs are available to take a maximum of 175 guests to the most beautiful parts of the Antarctic.
+The so-called Zodiacs are available the guests to the most beautiful parts of the Antarctic.
 With their 36 h.p. engines, they are not just a means of transport but also floating observation decks.
 The specially trained Zodiac drivers are familiar with variable ice conditions and will allow you to thoroughly explore the secrets of this isolated natural paradise.
 Circumnavigating gigantic icebergs, you will enjoy unique perspectives of rugged glacial cliffs with deep-blue crevices.
 At other times, the engine will be switched off so that you can watch seals and whales appear right before your eyes.